Thomas J. Lynch, MD

 Consortium Deputy Director

-Elizabeth M. Swisher, MD, is a gynecologic oncologist, UW School of Medicine professor and Co-Leader of the Breast and Ovarian Cancer Research Program at the Fred Hutchinson/University of Washington Cancer consortium.
+Dr. Elizabeth Swisher serves as the Cancer Consortium deputy director for the University of Washington.
+Dr. Swisher is a gynecologic oncologist, UW School of Medicine professor and Co-Leader of the Breast and Ovarian Cancer Research Program at the Fred Hutch/University of Washington/Seattle Children's Cancer Consortium.
 She has a research and clinical focus on the genetics and prevention of gynecologic cancers including novel therapeutics.

 Dr. Swisher's clinical interests include gynecologic cancer, clinical trials, cancer prevention, cancer genetics, and novel therapeutics.